-Social Media, with its liberal creations and uses, abuses and misuses, is another policy KFA.
-The policy notes that publications in law refers to communication that involves three or more people.
-Contents of published information in social media platforms needs to be aware of censorship laws and dire, abusive, inciteful and harmful content to individuals and society in general.
+Social Media is another policy KFA.
+The policy notes that.
+The contents of published information in social media platforms need to be aware of both of the censorship laws and the current abusive, inciteful and harmful content to individuals and society in general.
 The policy allows for an enhanced monitoring and recommendations for legal enforcement.

-Media industry, provides business opportunities for citizens and joint ventures, on many media fronts in television and video productions, radio and documentaries, print including advertorials, newsletters and magazines, brochures, flyers and cards.
-The policy KFA aims to promote business opportunities in these areas by PNGan citizens and residents.
+The Media industry provides business opportunities for citizens and joint ventures, on many media fronts in television and video productions, radio and documentaries, print including advertorials, newsletters and magazines, brochures, flyers and cards.
+The policy KFA aims to promote business opportunities in these areas by PNG citizens and residents.